metamn/dtypese/README.md

 * PHP has a far better random number generator.
 JS and Go yields the same results.
 * JS is pure beauty
 * Go, at first usage, has some *strange* complexity like fixed width arrays, slicing, `:=` or `=` seems to be the same

+## Exercise 9.

+The DDL/SQL code can be run online at https://www.db-fiddle.com/f/v8vShhzNDMxT1eQ5LTdiEV/0